MGHfC Pediatric Epilepsy Program

 Video profiles and essays sharing the lives of children with epilepsy and their families

-Get to know the doctors and nurses on our team.
+Get to know the dedicated members of your care team.

 - Director, Neonatal and Pediatric Continuous EEG Monitoring